Nytra/ResoniteFixSessionBrowser/README.md

 https://github.com/Yellow-Dog-Man/Resonite-Issues/issues/643

-and any other issues that relate to sessions showing as worlds, or sessions showing nothing when you click on them.
+and any other issues that relate to sessions not showing correctly in the session browser.

 ## Installation
 1. Install [ResoniteModLoader](https://github.com/resonite-modding-group/ResoniteModLoader).